StyraInc/styra-demo-tickethub/server/go/README.md

-# TicketHub Go Back-end
+# TicketHub Go Server

-The TicketHub sample app back-end component.
+The TicketHub sample app server component.

 ## How to run